A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Preliminaries

-\textbf{SplitNN} The main idea of SplitNN is to split a model into multiple parties and conduct training by transferring gradients and intermediate outputs across parties.
-As shown in Figure~\ref{fig:splitnn}, a global model is split into $\theta^{A1}$, $\theta^{A2}$, and $\theta^{B}$.
-In each iteration, the output of model $\theta^B$ is calculated by forward-propagation and sent to party A which holds the labels.
-Party A concatenates the outputs of local models $\theta^{A1}$ and $\theta^{B}$, and continues forward propagation to predict $\hat{\mathbf{y}}$.
-Then, party A calculates loss between $\hat{\mathbf{y}}$ and real labels and performs back-propagation until the input of aggregation model $\theta^{A2}$.
-The gradients w.r.t. the outputs of $\theta^{B}$ are sent to party B. Finally, both parties finish backward propagation with corresponding gradients.
+\textbf{SplitNN.} Most vertical federated learning algorithms only support simple models like logistic regression \cite{hu2019learning} which are ineligible to handle many real-world applications.
+Therefore, we adopt SplitNN~\cite{vepakomma2018split} which is a popular and state-of-the-art VFL algorithm that supports neural networks.
+The main idea of SplitNN is to split a model into multiple parties and conduct training by transferring gradients and intermediate outputs across parties.
+As shown in Figure~\ref{fig:splitnn}, a global model is split into an aggregation model $\theta^{agg}$ and $H$ local models $\theta^P,\{\theta^{S_u}|u\in[1,H-1]\}$, where $H$ is the number of parties.
+In each iteration, the outputs of local models are calculated by forward propagation and sent to the primary party $P_0$ which holds the labels.
+After concatenating the outputs of local models, $P$ continues forward propagation to derive the final prediction $\hat{y}$ and the loss $\ell$.
+Then, $P$ performs back-propagation until the input of the aggregation model.
+The gradients w.r.t. the outputs of each local model are calculated and sent to the corresponding secondary party.
+Finally, all $H$ parties finish back-propagation with the gradients.

-The privacy of the transferred intermediate results can be protected by NoPeek \cite{vepakomma2020nopeek}.
-NoPeek can prevent SplitNN from reconstruction attacks where attackers attempt to reconstruct raw data from intermediate representations. }